Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Dual Hook System: Fixed and moving hooks with precision tilt angles

-Spring-Loaded Fixed Hooks: Allow bar to slide through during transitions
+Spring-Loaded Fixed Hooks: Allow bar to slide through during

 Aluminum Channel Construction: Integrated belts and bearings for smooth